Don't let your vacation days go to waste.

 Everyone deserves a getaway!
 We decided to help you out and give you 10 reasons why you should spend those hard-earned vacation days in Norfolk, VA!

-5. Shop til you drop!
-Norfolk Premium Outlets opened last year and houses stores such as Banana Republic, Coach, Gap Outlet, Nike, Polo Ralph Lauren and more.
-Don’t forget MacArthur Center in downtown Norfolk, antique shopping in historic Ghent or the shops in Selden Market and along Granby Street!
+6. Shop til you drop!
+Norfolk Premium Outlets houses stores such as Banana Republic, Coach, Gap Outlet, Nike, Polo Ralph Lauren and more.
+The newest addition, IKEA, is an experience in itself.
+Don’t forget MacArthur Center in downtown Norfolk, antique shopping in historic Ghent or the local shops downtown and along Granby Street!

-6. Norfolk’s craft beer culture is hopping with seven great breweries, gastropubs all over, and one of the country’s best craft beer bars.
-To make the wine drinkers happy, we even have our own urban winery now.
+7. Norfolk’s craft beer culture is hopping with several great breweries, gastropubs all over, and one of the country’s best craft beer bars.
+To make the wine drinkers happy, we even have our own urban winery.
 So put a cork in it!
 Looking for some tasty eats after a night out?
-Check out the Barrel Room or Brick Anchor Brew House on Granby.
+Check out the Brick Anchor Brew House on Granby.

 8. Legend has it that Abe Doumar invented the first waffle cone in Norfolk in 1904.
-A gabillion tons of ice cream and scores of imitators, impersonators and false claims later, you can still have the World’s Original Waffle Cone at Doumar’s in Norfolk.
+A billion tons of ice cream and scores of imitators, impersonators, and false claims later, you can still have the World’s Original Waffle Cone at Doumar’s in Norfolk.
 Rolled right in front of your eyes on the original four-iron waffle machine.

 9. What can you see in Norfolk that you can’t see anywhere else?
 Automobile heir Walter P. Chrysler Jr.’s incredible fine art collection for one.
 And one of the world’s largest and most comprehensive collections of art glass and rare Tiffany for another.
 It’s all inside the Chrysler Museum of Art, and you can be, too.
 Check out the glass blowing studio and NEON Arts District while you’re in the area!